-I congratulate CA. Rajendra Kumar P, Chairman, CA. Sushil Kumar Goyal, Vice Chairman and other members of GST & Indirect Taxes Committee for coming out with this Handbook and for taking active steps in providing regular guidance to the members and other stakeholders at large.
+I congratulate CA. Rajendra Kumar P, Chairman, CA. Sushil Kumar Goyal, Vice-Chairman and other members of GST & Indirect Taxes Committee for revising this Handbook and taking active steps in providing regular guidance to the members and other stakeholders at large.

-I am sure that the members will find this publication very useful in discharging the statutory functions and responsibilities in an efficient and effective manner.
+I am sure that the members will find this revised publication very useful.